lindelovv/IoT-TempHumidMessure/README.md

-# Temerature and Humidity Reader
+# Temperature and Humidity Reader
 Simple first IOT project using MicroPython and a single DHT11 sensor (+breadboard and connectors etc.).